beaumartinez/twittercide/README.md

 I wrote Twittercide for myself, and although it worked for me, there is a small chance that aliens will abduct you.
 Use at your own risk!
 (I'd add some warning emojis here but Vim's formatting doesn't like them.)

-## License

-I struggle enough writing code to deal with chosing a license, so I just slapped the good old Do What The Fuck You Want Public License on this.
-[In the words of The Hodgetwins](https://www.youtube.com/watch?v=rWv9fZokqaU), you can do whatever the fuck you wanna do.